sachinoo/p2SachinKarki/README.md

 Othe rare uses of car dashboards are:
  -

-## Interactive Control in a Car Dashboard

-1.Steering
-2. Break
-3. Accelerator
-4. Gear Shift Padle
-5. Turn Signals
-6. Horn
-7. Audio Control
-8. Cruise Control
-9. Wiper Control
-10. A/C Control

-Controls for interacting with car dashboard
+## Controls for interacting with car dashboard
 - Cruise Control (Control, Speed up and Down)
-- Media Volume (Volume Up, Volume Down and  Mute)
+- Media Control (Volume Up, Volume Down and  Mute)
 - Handfree (Answering the call, Speed dail etc)
 - Left and Right turn Indication (Blinker)
+- Steerin Wheel
+- Break Padle
+- Accelarator
+- Gear Shifting Control
--
+- Headlights Control
+ And so on.